 Don’t risk falling in love with any college in the first place if it will require overly drastic measures for you to afford it!

-This might be the biggest takeaway that too many parents and kids struggle with.
+This might be the biggest takeaway that too many parents and students struggle with.
 And wind up making crippling, expensive, hamstringing financial decisions as a result.

-They have a fantastic program for her major.
+It has a fantastic program for her major.
 The school is set on a beautiful campus.
-It has a high 4-year graduation rate.
-It is geographically within a few hours of home and it has a great job placement track record.
-Plus, she was eligible for one of their top merit scholarships.
+It has a high four-year graduation rate.
+It is geographically within a few hours of our home and it has a great job-placement track record.
+Plus, my daughter was eligible for one of the top merit scholarships.

-They offered her a fee waiver to apply and a free weekend to visit their campus and stay in a dorm.
+The school offered her a fee waiver to apply and a free weekend to visit the campus and stay in a dorm.
 Sounds great, right?

 Who wouldn’t jump at this free opportunity?

-I ran their NPC first and discovered that even with their biggest scholarships, this particular school would still wind up costing us more than double our EFC every year.
+I ran the NPC first and discovered that even with the biggest scholarships, this particular school would still wind up costing us more than double our EFC every year.

 So she didn’t take the free visit, didn’t apply, and didn’t risk falling in love with that school.

 Instead, she focused on other great schools that had a net price estimate that would be at (preferably far below) our EFC.

 I thought sharing what I’ve learned might help some parents and students who are entering the process right now.
 As a parent who went through this in 2016 with my oldest son, in 2018 with my daughter, and again in 2019 with two more children, this is my advice: